Lots of Regulations to Comply With

 Likely at least partly related to the fact that few jobs in education or public service type industries pay well enough to live comfortably, the education industry in particular lacks the total number of highly-qualified and experienced procurement professionals they need to effectively get the procurement process developed and executed as efficiently as possible.

-Before they can expect real improvement, it’s critical to look at professional development opportunities to strengthen the knowledge and expertise of current staff, in addition to recruiting additional staff members.
+Before they can expect real improvement, it’s critical to look at professional development opportunities to strengthen the knowledge and expertise of current staff and recruit additional staff members.

-Streamlining the entire tendering process, for instance, could shorten the procurement lifecycle and lead to better supply management.
+For instance, streamlining the entire tendering process could shorten the procurement lifecycle and lead to better supply management.